seeyouinfoodcourt/chatapp/README.md

     -   Make the use aware when there is no more data left to fetch when fetching older messages
 -   Firebase Cloud Messaging
     -   Make API to send push messages
+    -   Use deeplinks to send the user to the correct room when message is pushed
+    -   Make it support ios

 # Contact